milahu/collapseos/emul/README.md

 After that, you can run `make` and it builds the `forth` interpreter.

-Run `./forth` to get the COllapse OS prompt.
+Run `./forth` to get the Collapse OS prompt.
 Type `0 LIST` for help.

 ## Problems?